Imperial Russian Navy

 The Imperial Russian Navy (Российский императорский флот) operated as the navy of the Russian Tsardom and later the Russian Empire from 1696 to 1917.
 (Note: The Tsardom of Russia declared itself the Empire of Russia in 1721.)
 Formally established in 1696, it lasted until being dissolved in the wake of the February Revolution and the declaration of the Russian Republic in 1917.
-It developed from a smaller force that had existed prior to Tsar Peter the Great's founding of the modern Russian navy during the Second Azov campaign in 1696, and expanded in the second half of the 18th century before reaching its peak strength by the early part of the 19th century, behind only the British and French fleets in terms of size.
+It developed from a smaller force that had existed prior to Tsar Peter the Great's founding of the modern Russian navy during the Second Azov campaign in 1696, and expanded in the second half of the 18th century (before the era of the Empress Elizabeth) reaching its peak strength by the early part of the 19th century, behind only the British and French fleets in terms of size.

 The Imperial Navy drew its officers from the aristocracy of the Empire, who belonged to the state Russian Orthodox Church.
 Young aristocrats began to be trained for leadership at a national naval boarding school, the Naval Cadet Corps.
 From 1818 on, only officers of the Imperial Russian Navy were appointed to the position of Chief Manager of the Russian-American Company, based in Russian America (present-day Alaska) for colonization and fur-trade development.
 Although the early Imperial Navy initially employed paid foreign sailors, the government began to recruit native-born sailors as conscripts, drafted (as were men to serve in the army).
 Service in the navy was lifelong before the 1874 decree on conscription limited the service term to six years at most.
 Many naval commanders and recruits came from Imperial Russia's non-Russian lands with maritime traditions—Finland and (especially) the Baltic governorates.